 A student is expected to complete a clinical rotation as soon as he/she has completed the didactic prerequisites.
-If the student does request a rotation slot and the program director Is unable to place the student In a rotation at the time a student Is first eligible to take the course, the student will receive the first clinical rotation position that becomes next available in that particular department.
+If the student does request a rotation slot and the clinical coordinator Is unable to place the student In a rotation at the time a student Is first eligible to take the course, the student will receive the first clinical rotation position that becomes next available.

-If a student is dropped due to unsatisfactory performance or if a student decides NOT to do an assigned clinical rotation as soon as he/she is eligible to take that rotation; the student must wait until the next time that clinical rotation is offered by the program (the following summer).
+If a student is dropped due to unsatisfactory performance or if a student decides NOT to do an assigned clinical rotation as soon as he/she is eligible to take that rotation; the student must wait until the next time that clinical rotation is offered by the program.
 The student will then be placed in an available clinical site AFTER all the newly eligible students are placed.
 There is no guarantee that a slot will be available.

-MLT PROGRAM CLINICAL AFFLIATES
+PHLEBOTOMY PROGRAM CLINICAL AFFLIATES

-The following is the list of current clinical affiliates for the Medical Laboratory Technician Program:
+The following is the list of current clinical affiliates for the Phlebotomy Program: